matskiv/sync-cordova-app/README.md

 Go to [http://localhost:8000/](http://localhost:8000/)

 ### npm dependencies
-The `fh-js-sdk` and other development dependencies are defined in [package.json](package.json) and included in a [browserified script](www/js/main.js).
+The `fh-js-sdk` and other development dependencies are defined in `package.json` and included in a `www/js/main.js`.

-* This generated [main.js](www/main.js) file is checked-in to allow RHMAP studio preview to statically serve dependencies.
+* This generated `www/main.js` file is checked-in to allow RHMAP studio preview to statically serve dependencies.

-* The [app.js](www/js/app.js) file is browserified and acts as a bridge between template script and npm dependencies.
+* The `www/js/app.js` file is browserified and acts as a bridge between template script and npm dependencies.

 * All the other JavaScript files in the template app will not be browserified, in order for you to be able to experiment live edit in RHMAP Studio preview.

 ### Updating fh-js-sdk version
 To update the JS SDK:
-- change the version in [package.json](package.json)
+- change the version in `package.json`
 - run `npm install` a grunt task is automatically ran to regenerate main.js
 - check-in git repo the new package.json + main.js